 The Asahi Group perceives “Alcohol-related Problem Awareness-raising Week,” which is based on the Basic Act on Measures Against Alcohol-Related Health Harm enacted in 2014, as an opportunity to consider attitudes and actions for promoting responsible alcohol consumption amongst all of its employees.
 During this Week, Asahi Breweries, Ltd. implements an e-learning program that is designed to encourage responsible drinking habits among employees.

 In Japan, a third-party organization, the Alcohol Advertising Review Committee , regularly monitors alcohol advertising in Japan.

-In addition, Asahi Breweries Europe has introduced a system in which an advertising review committee headed by an external chairperson monitors for violations.
+In addition, Asahi Europe and International has introduced a system in which an advertising review committee headed by an external chairperson monitors for violations.
 This committee submits an annual report at the end of each year.